-Private instruction in music-vocal or instrumental, in preparation for the required AFA in Music recital.
-Extra charge for lessons is determined by the college and the rate is assessed per Semester.
-Required for students earning the AFA in Music degree.
-Fifteen one hour lessons per semester.
+Private instruction in music-vocal or instrumental- in preparation for the required AFA in Music recital.
+Extra charge for lessons is determined by the college and the rate is assessed per semester.
+At least three semesters of MUSC 2150 are required before enrolling in this course.
+Fifteen one-hour lessons per semester and a formal recital performance.

-MUSC 2201 Music History & Literature I, 3 credits
+MUSC 2201 Music History & Literature I, 3 credits (Meets MnTC Goals 6C & 8)